310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 Hopefully, we’ll be able to get through a grand event like Halloween Party with everyone’s cooperation.

 It would make me happy if everyone put all their energy and effort into this.
-And please tell me if you have any problems.
+Don't hesitate to tell me if you have any problems.

 Everything you need to know is in this folder right here.